open-design-kit/opendesignkit/_methods/human-spectrogram.md

 title: Human Spectrogram
 tags:
     - discover
-desc: The goal of this activity is to get participants to loosen up and start engaging on the topic of design.
-The space is intentionally interactive and fluid.
-This means that participants are expected to change their mind throughout the course of conversation and physically (or within the trello board) change location.
-teaser: An activity aimed at getting people to open up and think about design.
+teaser: Get people to open up about where they stand on design decisions.
 ---

 ## Why use or do it: